 Best Treatment for Venous Stasis Ulcers

 Venous Stasis Ulcers otherwise known as Stasis dermatitis, are open wounds or sores that repeatedly return and do not heal.
 Some ulcers may not be painful, but the patient typically has a swollen leg with burning or itching.
 Other symptoms include aching, in the surrounding area it will be hot to the touch, or heaviness in the leg, the skin may be shiny and tight, borders of the ulcers may shape uneven, as well as, increased pain when standing.

 The ulcers are usually located in or around the medial or lateral malleoli (ankles).
-Venous ulcers are red in color and could be covered with a yellow fibrous tissue.
+Venous ulcers are red in color and could be covered with yellow fibrous tissue.
 Green or yellow discharges may follow if the ulcer becomes infected.
-Venous stasis ulcers are common in patients with a history of swollen legs and varicose veins or a history of blood clots.

-If you feel that you may have venous stasis ulcers or would like to be examined, schedule an appointment.
+If you feel that you may have venous stasis ulcers or would like to be examined, please schedule an appointment.
 Call us immediately if there is more drainage than before, odor, fever or chills, more pain than usual, or the drainage is yellowish/ cloudy in color.